Approximate oblique dual frames: Preliminaries

 \subsection{Frames}

-The concept of frame has been introduced by Duffin and Schaeffer in \cite{Duffin-Schaeffer (1952)}.
+Frames have been introduced by Duffin and Schaeffer in \cite{Duffin-Schaeffer (1952)}.
 Using a frame, each element of a Hilbert space has a representation which in general is not unique.
 This flexibility makes them attractive for many applications involving signal expansions.

-We will now recall the concept of frame for a closed subspace of $\Hil$.
+We will now recall the definition of frame for a closed subspace of $\Hil$.

 \begin{defn} Let $\mathcal{W}$ be a closed subspace of $\Hil$ and $\{f_k\}_{k=1}^{\infty} \subset \mathcal{W}$.
 Then $\{f_k\}_{k=1}^{\infty}$ is a \emph{frame} for $\mathcal{W}$, if there exist constants $0 < \alpha \leq \beta < \infty$ such that